 As graduate students approach the end of their academic programs and the final semester of matriculation, they must make formal application to graduate.
 No degrees will be conferred until the application to graduate has been finalized.

 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

 Visit the academic regulations section for additional information on graduation requirements.

 In addition to the general admission requirements of the VCU Graduate School, please note the following:

-- Enrollment is open to VCU junior faculty only.
+- Enrollment is open to VCU junior faculty or residents only.